 It is said that if you want to make a small fortune in auto racing, you should start with a huge fortune.

 This is an old saying which is more relevant today than ever.
-The finances behind high-stakes, competitive F1 motorsports are ruthless, even more so than in any other mainstream sport.
+The finances behind high-stakes, competitive F1 motorsport are ruthless, even more so than in any other mainstream sport.

 In order to pay the bills, racing teams and their respective drivers need multiple sources of revenue, and these will vary depending on popularity, rank, and driver marketability.